anzolin/AnzolinNetDevPack/README.md

 ## Examples

-The application containing all the examples is under development but you can find some of them in the examples folder.
+The application containing all the examples is under development but you can find some of them.

 I recommend that you explore the code to understand what it covers, it's easy to realize.